Antelope Hill Publishing

-Antelope Hill is an American white nationalist publisher based in Montgomery County, Pennsylvania.
+Antelope Hill is an American white nationalist publisher based in Pennsylvania.
 It is known for selling translations of historical works by Nazis, fascists and ultranationalists, as well as new works by far-right writers.
 It was founded in 2020.
-The SPLC has called Antelope Hill an antisemitic hate group.
-Translations have included works by Adolf Hitler, the Belgian Nazi war criminal Leon Degrelle, the Nazi-sympathizing authors Julius Evola and Wilfrid Bade, and others.
-Most of the translations are credited to pseudonyms, including one credited to an online neo-Nazi message board, according to the SPLC.
+The Southern Poverty Law Center (SPLC) has called Antelope Hill an antisemitic hate group.

+Translations that Antelope Hill has sold have included works by Adolf Hitler, the Belgian Nazi collaborator Leon Degrelle, Nazi propagandist Wilfrid Bade, Italian neo-fascist philosopher Julius Evola, and others.
+Most of the translations are credited to pseudonyms, according to the SPLC.